hmrc/alcohol-duty-calculator/api-docs/calculateDutyDueByTaxType.md

 # Calculate due due by tax type

-Groups the various entries (of duty and adjustment values) by tax type and sums each
+Groups the various entries (of duty and adjustment values) by tax type and sums each.

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.